limkrisha/limkrisha/content/authors/admin/_index.md

   url: https://mfre.landfood.ubc.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Equip students with the data analytics focused on the FRE sector
+bio: Equipping students with the data analytics tools focused on the FRE sector

 # Interests to show in About widget
 interests: